City of Charlotte JumpStart Community Safety Micro-Grant Project

 - Organizations must serve a public good within the City of Charlotte

-- Projects must be connected to the CEI themes as listed above
+- Projects must be connected to the themes as listed above

 - Must have attended a pre-application workshop

 - Previous grantees have a lifetime cap of 5 awards